fabric8-analytics/fabric8-analytics-server/openshift/README.md

-# Deploying Bayesian API server
+# Deploying Fabric8-analytics API server

 First make sure you're logged in to the right cluster and on the right project: